Littlewood-Paley theorem, Nikolskii inequality, Besov spaces, Fourier and spectral multipliers on graded Lie groups: Introduction

 Finally, in Section \ref{Multipliers} we study the boundedness of Fourier multipliers and spectral multipliers in Besov spaces.
-For the case of spectral multipliers we generalise a classical result by Marcinkiewicz, which asserts that if $m\in \textnormal{BV}(\mathbb{R})$ is a bounded function which has uniformly bounded variation on every dyadic interval of $\mathbb{R}$, then $m$ is a multiplier on $L^p(\mathbb{R})$ for every $1<p<\infty.$ We prove that our version of the Marcinkiewicz theorem generates spectral multipliers bounded on Besov spaces.
 In the case of Fourier multipliers, we prove that $L^p(G)$-multipliers on graded nilpotent Lie groups generate multipliers in Besov spaces $B^{r}_{p,q}(G)$.
 As a consequence of this fact, we end Section \ref{Multipliers} with several examples on multipliers.

+The authors would like to thank Alessio Martini for valuable remarks on the original version of the manuscript.